hodgesmr/Earned-Electoral-Allocation/README.md

 ![2012 Earned Electoral Allocation](http://i.imgur.com/rHJPiUQ.png)

 What if the American Electoral College was allocated by a state's voter turnout rather than simply population?
-[I wrote about](https://medium.com/@hodgesmr/earned-electoral-allocation-a9e806fadf0e) which states would benefit and suffer from such an arrangement, and how it would have impacted our presidential elections.
+[I wrote about](https://medium.com/@hodgesmr/earned-electoral-allocation-a9e806fadf0e) which states would benefit and suffer from such an arrangement, and how it would have impacted our recent presidential elections.

 The `data/` directory contains data from the 2000, 2004, 2008, and 2012 presidential elections.